-Linda Morkan maintains a litigation practice dedicated to appellate advocacy and chairs the firm's Appellate Practice Group.
-Since joining Robinson+Cole, Ms. Morkan has been involved in more than 175 appeals before the Connecticut Supreme and Appellate Courts; the Rhode Island Supreme Court; the Supreme Judicial and Appeals Courts of Massachusetts; the New York Court of Appeals; the U.S. Court of Appeals for the First, Second, Fifth, Sixth, and D.C.
+Since joining the firm in 1988, Linda has been involved in more than 200 appeals before the Connecticut Supreme and Appellate Courts; the Rhode Island Supreme Court; the Supreme Judicial and Appeals Courts of Massachusetts; the New York Appellate Division and Court of Appeals; the U.S. Court of Appeals for the First, Second, Third, Fifth, Sixth, and D.C.
 Circuits; and the U.S. Supreme Court.

 She has achieved numerous appellate wins for clients during her three-decade career.
 Linda has handled appeals in a number of substantive areas, including bankruptcy, environmental, insurance, reinsurance, regulatory, land use, tax, and probate.
 Her many successes include securing a dismissal of an appeal by a citizens' group which tried to prevent the transfer of a nuclear power facility, and the reinstatement of a multi-million dollar arbitration award against the State of Connecticut.

 She is a Fellow of the American Academy of Appellate Lawyers, an honor open only to those who have practiced as an appellate advocate for at least 15 years and possess a reputation of recognized distinction.
 Academy membership is limited to 500 members in the United States and is by invitation only.
 Linda is a past recipient of the David H. Neiditz Professional Writing Award for the best-written Connecticut appellate brief.
 She was a volunteer adjunct professor at the University of Connecticut School of Law for more than a decade, teaching appellate advocacy skills to first-year law students.